TNolan01/weather/README.md

 <h4 style="color: orange; font-weight: bold">history.html</h4>

 <p> The history.html shows a summary of weather data for the previous 7 days.
-The page is identified on the header. as <span style="font-weight: bolder;">'7 Day Review'</span>.
+The page is identified on the header as <span style="font-weight: bolder;">'7 Day Review'</span>.
 The page is constructed of box div's located inside a container.
 The container has a class of <span style="color: orange;">'container'</span>.
 Each box has a class of <span style="color: orange;">'hisbox'</span>. </p>

 <p>**Information displayed on each tile:**</p>
 <ol>